CWALabs/SkyCMS/Cosmos.ConnectionStrings/README.md

 # Cosmos.DynamicConfig - Multi-Tenant Dynamic Configuration Provider

+> **📁 Note:** This project is located in the `Cosmos.ConnectionStrings/` folder but the project file is `Cosmos.DynamicConfig.csproj`.
+Both names refer to the same package - the namespace and assembly name is `Cosmos.DynamicConfig`.

 ## Overview

 Cosmos.DynamicConfig is a configuration management system for multi-tenant applications.
 It provides dynamic, domain-based configuration and connection string resolution so a single application instance can serve multiple tenants with different database and storage settings based on the incoming request's domain name.